raspiblitz/raspiblitz/README.md

 #### lnfwdreport: Report on your earned fees for Forwarding Payments

-If you connected your node well within the Lightning Network you can become a "Routing Node" other users select your Node as part of a Lightnig Payment and will pay you the fee you set on those channels.
-This menu point gives you a detailed report over the amount of days you set.
+If you connected your node well within the Lightning Network, you can become a "Routing Node," where other users select your Node as part of a Lightning Payment.
+They will pay whatever fee you have set on those channels.
+This menu point gives you a detailed report on how much you've earned in fees.

-Beware - earning fees as a routing node does not come automatic.
-Its a bit of hard work of building the right channels to be attractive for other people to route thru.
-Check the interet for tutorials or use tools like "lndmanage" (see under RaspiBlitz SERVICES) to help you analyse and optimize your channel management.
+Beware - earning fees as a routing node does not happen automatically.
+It takes a bit of hard work, by building your channels to be attractive for other people to route through.
+Check out tutorials or use tools like "lndmanage" (see under RaspiBlitz SERVICES) to help you analyse and optimize your channel management.

 #### SETTINGS: Basic Settings of RaspiBlitz

-Here you find basic settings for your RaspiBlitz:
+Here you will find basic settings for your RaspiBlitz:

 ![MainMenu-Settings](pictures/settings.png)

-Activate/Deactivate settings with the space bar and then select OK to activate changes.
-Here you find more details about those options (top to down):
+Activate/Deactivate settings with the space bar and then select 'OK' to activate changes.
+You can find more details about those options (top to down):

 ##### Run behind Tor

-You can run your Bitcoin- & Lightning-Node and also additional Apps as a Tor hidden service - replacing your IP with an .onion-address
+You can run your Bitcoin- & Lightning-Node, as well as additional Apps, as a Tor hidden service - replacing your IP with an .onion-address

 ![tor1](pictures/tor1.png)

-This has some benefits:
+Running your node as a hidden service has some benefits:

-* You don't publish your IP running a node so it's much harder to resolve your real name and location.
+* You don't publish your IP, so it is much harder to resolve your real name and location.
-* You tunnel through the NAT of your router and make Bitcoin and Lightning reachable to all other Tor nodes.
+* You can tunnel through the NAT of your router and make Bitcoin and Lightning reachable to all other Tor nodes.
-* By using a Tor address it's possible to move the node to a different IPv4 address and keep the existing (=preciously open and funded) channels functional.
+* By using a Tor address, it's possible to move the node to a different IPv4 address and keep the existing (=previously open and funded) channels functional.

-But this also comes with the following side effects:
+But this can also come with the following side effects:

-* Some Mobile wallets don't support connecting to RaspiBlitz over Tor yet
+* Some Mobile wallets don't support connecting to RaspiBlitz over Tor yet.
-* Lightning nodes that don't run Tor cannot reach you (like behind NAT)
+* Lightning nodes that don't run Tor cannot reach you (like behind NAT).

-To try it out just switch on the service - you can deactivate later on if it's not working for you.
+To try it out, just switch on the service - you can deactivate it later on if it's not working for you.

 ##### Touchscreen (experimental)